GuanceCloud/guance-docs/docs/en/datakit/common-tags.md

 ### Kubernates/Common Tag of Container {#k8s-tags}

-These tags are usually added to the collected data, but when it comes to time series collection, some changeable tags (such as `pod_name`) will be ignored by default to save the timeseries.
+These tags are usually added to the collected data, but when it comes to time series collection, some changeable tags (such as `pod_name`) will be ignored by default to save the timeline.

 | Tag            | Description                    |
 | ---            | ---                     |